 FAQs about children’s oral exams

 Q: At what age should I bring my child in for his or her first oral exam?

 A: The American Academy of Pediatric Dentistry recommends scheduling an initial exam after your baby’s first tooth erupts or no later than your infant’s first birthday

 Q: How can I get my child ready for his or her dental visit?

-A: Schedule the appointment at a time of day when he or she is well rested and most likely to cooperate.
+A: Schedule the appointment at a time of day when he or she is well-rested and most likely to cooperate.
 Let your child know the dentist will use special tools to keep his teeth healthy.
 Avoid sharing any negative words or experiences with your child.

 Q: How often should I bring my child in for dental cleanings?

 A: Routine dental cleanings are essential for preventive care.
 In general, we recommend cleanings twice a year for all pediatric patients in our care.
-Some children need more frequent dental visits because of increased risk of tooth decay, unusual growth patterns, or poor oral hygiene.
+Some children need more frequent dental visits because of the increased risk of tooth decay, unusual growth patterns, or poor oral hygiene.
 Your pediatric dentist will let you know the best appointment schedule for your child.